Invest in India FDI and Profit Repatriation – IT Sector

 Type of Entities to choose for FDI

-As per Reserve Bank of India (RBI), FDI or Foreign Investment means any investment made by a person resident outside India on a repatriable basis in capital instruments of an Indian company or to the capital of an LLP.
+As per the Reserve Bank of India (RBI), FDI Investment in India means any investment made by a person resident outside India on a repatriable basis in capital instruments of an Indian company or to the capital of an LLP.
 Hence only 2 types of entities are allowed to receive FDI:

 • Limited Company

-In case of Listed Company, foreign investor acquiring 10% or more shares in the listed Indian Company will be treated as FDI.
-Whereas in Unlisted Companies any amount of investment by Foreign Investor is treated as FDI.
+In the case of a Listed Company, foreign investors acquiring 10% or more shares in the listed Indian Company will be treated as FDI.
+In Unlisted Companies, any amount of investment by a Foreign Investor is treated as FDI.

 • Limited Liability Partnership

-An LLP is a body corporate that is a separate legal entity distinct from its partners.
-An LLP is required to be registered under the Limited Liability Partnership Act, 2008 (LLP Act) with the ROC.
-Any individual or body corporate (including an LLP, a foreign LLP and an Indian or foreign company) can be a partner in an LLP.
-An LLP must have at least two partners, and there is no upper limit on the maximum number of partners.
-An LLP also must have at least two designated partners (DPs) who are individuals, and at least one of them must be resident in India (for bodies corporate, an individual who is a partner or nominee may act as a DP).
-DPs are liable for compliance under the LLP Act, and in the event of noncompliance they will be liable for penalties.
+An LLP is a corporate body that is a separate legal entity distinct from its partners.
+An LLP must be registered under the Limited Liability Partnership Act, 2008 (LLP Act) with the ROC.
+Any individual or corporate body (including an LLP, a foreign LLP and an Indian or foreign company) can partner in an LLP.
+When establishing a branch office in India as an LLP, it is important to ensure that at least two designated partners are appointed, and at least one must be resident in India (for bodies corporate, an individual who is a partner or nominee may act as a DP).
+DPs are liable for compliance under the LLP Act, and in the event of noncompliance, they will be liable for penalties.
 Every DP must obtain a DIN before becoming a DP.

 Types of Instruments in FDI